Knock Castle, Largs

 Knock Castle is a private residence on the outskirts of Largs, on the west coast of Scotland.
-It was built by the boat-building Steele family in 1851, with a further wing added in the early twentieth century.
+It was built by A member of the shipbuilding Steele family in 1851, with a further wing added in the early twentieth century.
 The restored seventeenth century Knock Old Castle is within the grounds.

 Knock Castle

 The new castle was designed by J. T. Rochead and built in 1851-1852 in a castellated Tudor revival style.
 It was built for Robert Steele, a Greenock merchant, and his initials and crest are carved on the parapets.
 Around 1870 it was sold to George Elder FRSE (1816-1897), a Scottish businessman with strong links to Adelaide in Australia, who certainly owned the castle in the later 19th century, and died here in 1897.
 The house was then sold to Robert Hunter Craig who died there in 1913.

 The castle was extended in 1908.
 It is a category A listed building.